-- Student financial assistance programs, including state grants, available to students who enroll at CSU, Fullerton; - The procedures and forms by which application for student financial assistance is made; - The student eligibility requirements for financial assistance and the criteria used in determining how financial assistance is distributed among eligible applicants who enroll at CSU, Fullerton; - The right and responsibilities of receiving financial assistance, including aid provided under federal Title IV Student assistance programs, and criteria for continued student eligibility under each program; - The standards the student must maintain to be considered to be making satisfactory progress for the purpose of establishing and maintaining eligibility for financial assistance, and the criteria to reestablish eligibility; - The method by which financial assistance disbursements will be made to students and the frequency of those disbursements; - 7.
-The terms of any loan received as part of the student's financial aid package, a sample loan repayment schedule, and the necessity for repaying loans; - The general conditions and terms applicable to any employment provided as part of the student's financial aid package; - The responsibility of CSU Fullerton for providing and collecting exit counseling information for all student borrowers under the federal student loan programs; and
+- Student financial assistance programs, including state grants, available to students who enroll at CSU, Fullerton; - The procedures and forms by which application for student financial assistance is made; - The student eligibility requirements for financial assistance and the criteria used in determining how financial assistance is distributed among eligible applicants who enroll at CSU, Fullerton; - The right and responsibilities of receiving financial assistance, including aid provided under federal Title IV student assistance programs, and criteria for continued student eligibility under each program;

-10. The terms and conditions for deferral of loan payments for qualifying service under the Peace Corps Act, the Domestic Volunteer Service Act of 1973, or comparable volunteer community service.
+- The standards the student must meet to make satisfactory progress for the purpose of establishing and maintaining eligibility for financial assistance, and the criteria to reestablish eligibility; - The method by which financial assistance disbursements will be made to students and the frequency of those disbursements; - The terms of any loan received as part of the student's financial aid package, a sample loan repayment schedule, and the necessity for repaying loans; - The general conditions and terms applicable to any employment provided as part of the student's financial aid package; - CSU Fullerton's responsibility to provide and collect exit counseling information for all student borrowers under the federal student loan programs; and - 10.
+The terms and conditions for deferral of loan payments for qualifying service under the Peace Corps Act, the Domestic Volunteer Service Act of 1973, or comparable volunteer community service.

-Information concerning the cost of attending California State University, Fullerton, is available from the director of Financial Aid, University Hall 146, phone: (714) 278-3125:
+The following information concerning the cost of attending California State University, Fullerton, is available from the director of Financial Aid, University Hall 146, phone: (714) 278-3125:

 - 1. Fees and tuition (where applicable); - 2.
 Estimated costs of books and supplies; - 3.
-Estimates of typical student room and board costs and typical commuting costs; - 4.
-And if requested, additional costs for specific programs.
+Estimates of typical student room and board costs and typical commuting costs; - And, if requested, additional costs for specific programs.

-All students are entitled to have the right to receive full and open information about various topics as provided by law.
+All students have the right to receive full and open information about various topics as provided by law.
 The following information may be obtained from departments as indicated:

-- Information regarding special facilities and services available to students with disabilities may be obtained from the Disabled Student Services Office, University Hall 101 or by calling (714) 278-3117. - Information concerning CSU, Fullerton policies, procedures and facilities for students and others to report criminal actions or other emergencies occurring on campus may be obtained from the Department of Public Safety, Temporary 1200, at (714) 278-2515. - Information concerning CSU, Fullerton annual campus security report may be obtained from the Department of Public Safety, Temporary 1200, at (714) 278-2515 or referencing police.fullerton.edu on the Web. - Information concerning the prevention of drug and alcohol abuse and rehabilitation programs may be obtained from the health educator in the Student Health Center, at (714) 278-2800. - 5.
-Information regarding student retention and graduation rates at CSU, Fullerton and, if available, the number and percentage of students completing the program in which the student is enrolled or has expressed interest may be obtained from the Office of Institutional Research and Analytical Studies in McCarthy Hall 136.
+- Information regarding special facilities and services available to students with disabilities may be obtained from the Disabled Student Services Office, University Hall 101 or by calling (714) 278-3117. - Information concerning CSU, Fullerton policies, procedures and facilities for students and others to report criminal actions or other on-campus emergencies may be obtained from the University Police, Temporary 1200, at (714) 278-2515.

-- Information concerning athletic opportunities available to male and female students and the financial resources and personnel that CSU, Fullerton dedicates to its men's and women's teams may be obtained from the Athletic Department, Titan House, at (714) 278-3058. - Information concerning grievance procedures for students who feel aggrieved in their relationships with the university, its policies, practices and procedures, or its faculty and staff may be obtained from the Vice President for Student Affairs Office, Langsdorf Hall 805, at (714) 278-3221. - 8.
+- Information concerning CSU, Fullerton annual campus security report may be obtained from the University Police, Temporary 1200, at (714) 278-2515 or referencing police.fullerton.edu on the Web. - Information concerning the prevention of drug and alcohol abuse and rehabilitation programs may be obtained from the health educator in the Student Health Center, at (714) 278-2800. - 5.
+Information regarding student retention and graduation rates at CSU, Fullerton and, if available, the number and percentage of students completing the program in which the student is enrolled or has expressed interest may be obtained from the Office of Institutional Research and Analytical Studies in McCarthy Hall 136. - Information concerning athletic opportunities available to male and female students and the financial resources and personnel that CSU, Fullerton dedicates to its men's and women's teams may be obtained from the Athletics Department, Titan House, at (714) 278-3058. - Information concerning grievance procedures for students who feel aggrieved in their relationships with the university, its policies, practices and procedures, or its faculty and staff may be obtained from the Vice President for Student Affairs Office, Langsdorf Hall 805, at (714) 278-3221. - 8.
 Information concerning teacher preparation programs at CSU Fullerton, including the pass rate on teacher certification examinations, may be obtained from the data analyst in the College of Education, EC-190, at (714) 278-3411.